arendst/Tasmota/README.md

 - Only Flash Mode **DOUT** is supported.
 Do not use Flash Mode DIO / QIO / QOUT as it might seem to brick your device.
 See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Theo's-Tasmota-Tips) for background information.
 - Sonoff-Tasmota uses a 1M linker script WITHOUT spiffs **1M (no SPIFFS)** for optimal code space.
 If you compile using ESP/Arduino library 2.3.0 then download the provided new linker script to your Arduino IDE or Platformio base folder.
 Later version of ESP/Arduino library already contain the correct linker script.
 See [Wiki > Prerequisite](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite).
 - To make compile time changes to Sonoff-Tasmota it can use the ``user_config_override.h`` file.
 It assures keeping your settings when you download and compile a new version.
-To use ``user_config.override.h`` you will have to make a copy of the provided ``user_config_override_sample.h`` file and add your setting overrides.
+To use ``user_config.override.h`` you will have to make a copy of the provided ``user_config.override_sample.h`` file and add your setting overrides.
 To enable the override file you will need to use a compile define as documented in the ``user_config_override_sample.h`` file.

 ### Version Information
 - Sonoff-Tasmota provides all (Sonoff) modules in one file and starts with module Sonoff Basic.